sunhwan/charmmdoc/source/images.rst

 image update.
 Also done, is the centering, PSF remapping (if the atom list has changed), and the generation of the image exclusion lists.

-The third catagory in addition to finding the energy terms codes, also generates the nonbond and hydrogen bond lists between primary and image atoms.
+The third category in addition to finding the energy terms codes, also generates the nonbond and hydrogen bond lists between primary and image atoms.

-The fourth catagory is concerned with the computation of energy terms.
+The fourth category is concerned with the computation of energy terms.
 For the actual computation of energy, standard routines are used (ENBOND,EHBOND,ENST2) with a modified calling sequence.
 The procedure used is: